rupin/WrittenAudio/README.md

 # WrittenAudio
-Written Audio Uses Google Text to Speech engine and a configuration file to create Audio files for videos
+Written Audio Uses Google Text to Speech engine and a configuration file to create Audio files for videos.
+### Features
+* Uses a .xlsx file with time markers and text to generate Audio
+* Combines individual audio files in sequence.
+Add gaps between Audio files as silence.
+* Add gradual transitions of music in silent gaps, creating ambient background music in the Audio file.
+* Uses Google Cloud Text to Speech to generate audio, so audio is clean from ruffles and noise.

+### Planned Features
+* Potential to convert English text to other languages, and generate audio files for other languages.
+* Integrate AWS Polly (More feature rich and better sounding)
+* Morph into a Web Front End

+# Usage
 usage: createAudio.py [-h] -x X [-r R] [-o O] [-m M] [-v V]

 optional arguments: